paudelip01/ImageEditor/readme.md

 Image Nepal is an online image editor.
 User can upload the image from their local device.
 They can edit the image as per their need.
-Color adjusting, exposure and rorate features are integrated in this project.
+Color adjusting, exposure and rotate features are integrated in this project.
 The project is made through HTML, CSS, JS, BOOTSTRAP and PHP.

 The project might not be in working condition.